A Polynomial-Time Algorithm for the Next-to-Shortest Path Problem on Positively Weighted Directed Graphs: Polynomial-time Algorithm for (s,t)-Layered Digraphs

-To prove the correctness, we first discuss if there exists a next-to-shortest path.
-If no one exists, then it is clear that our algorithm will not find a path.
-Otherwise, we consider an arbitrary $\stot$ next-to-shortest path $P^{*}$ with $\BEDec{P^{*}}=(A,B;P^{*}_1,P^{*}_0,P^{*}_2)$.
+To prove correctness, we first consider whether a next-to-shortest path exists.
+If none exists, then clearly our algorithm will not find any path.
+Otherwise, let $P^{*}$ be an arbitrary $\stot$ next-to-shortest path with $\BEDec{P^{*}}=(A,B;P^{*}_1,P^{*}_0,P^{*}_2)$.

-By~\Cref{lem:key}, our algorithm examines all choices of $A,B\in V(G_L)$ and $(X',X),(Y',Y)\in E(G_L)$.
-Hence, we must find some feasible $A,B,(X',X),(Y,Y')$.
-Since every forward $s\utov A$ path has the same length, and every forward $B\utov t$ path has the same length, and since our algorithm computes a shortest $A\utov B$ path on the remaining graph, the length of $\hat{P}$ cannot be greater than that of $P^{*}$.
-Moreover, because $\hat{P}$ is not a shortest path, our algorithm returns a not-shortest path whose length is no greater than $w(P^{*})$. \end{proofwithassumption}
+Our algorithm examines all choices of $A,B\in V(G_L)$ and $(X',X),(Y',Y)\in E(G_L)$, so there must exist some feasible $A,B,(X',X),(Y',Y)$ satisfying the condition in~\Cref{lem:key}.
+In the corresponding iteration of the loop, step~\ref{step:P1-P2} finds two disjoint shortest paths $P_1$ and $P_2$ that pass through $(X',X)$ and $(Y',Y)$, respectively.
+By~\Cref{lem:key}, both $P_1$ and $P_2$ do not intersect $P_0^*$ except at the endpoints.
+Therefore, in step~\ref{step:dij}, there must exist an $A\utov B$ path in the remaining graph.
+Let $P_0$ be the path found in step~\ref{step:dij}.
+By the above argument, $P_1\circ P_0\circ P_2$ must be a not-shortest path.
+In addition,

+so $P_1\circ P_0\circ P_2$ must be a next-to-shortest path.
+Therefore, if such a next-to-shortest path exists, $\nspl(G_L;s,t)$ must return a next-to-shortest path. \end{proofwithassumption}

 Now we restate the main theorem: \mainthm*

 \begin{proofwithassumption}{\Cref{thm:main}}{\Cref{lem:key}} This statement follows by combining~\Cref{thm:reduction} and~\Cref{thm:algo-nsp-layered}. \end{proofwithassumption}